JeffersonLab/panguin/README.md

   example, finding ROOT files that differ in a common prefix, such as a DAQ configuration.
 This works well if run numbers are unique, but text parts of the file name may vary.
-- **goldenrootfile \<file name\>** selects a file to draw as a comparison for the current file to more easily notice problems with the current run.
-If the specified file is not found, a warning is printed, and plots are generated without the comparison data.
+- **goldenrootfile \<file name\>** selects a ROOT file containing comparison plots (reference spectra) to help spot problems with the current run.
+  Reference plots will be overlaid onto the current spectra with a green hatch pattern.
+If the specified ROOT file is not found, a warning is printed, and no comparison plots are generated.
+Equivalent to --goldenroot-file.
 - **rootfilespath \<directory path\>** specifies a path for searching for ROOT files (whether specified with `rootfile`, `protorootfile`, or `goldenrootfile`).
 Equivalent to --root-dir.
 If both --root-dir and